 Similarities Between Love And Hate

-When you're feeling an intense emotion like love or hate, it's challenging to be objective about the relationship.
-If your relationship ends, it's going to be difficult to simply shrug your shoulders and say, "Oh well, it didn't work out.
+When you're feeling an intense emotion like love or hate, it's often challenging to be objective about the relationship.
+Both emotions can take over your life.
+If you feel love intensely enough for your partner, you may find yourself living in a situation you would never have accepted before.
+If you hate someone strongly enough, it may not matter what they do for you; the feeling may not go away easily.
+If your relationship ends, it's usually going to be difficult to simply shrug your shoulders and say, "Oh well, it didn't work out.
 It's no big deal."
-No, you're probably going to have a very strong emotional reaction to that loss.
+Instead, you're probably going to have a strong emotional reaction to that loss.

 Feelings Become More Intense